llm-bible/llm-bible.github.io/_publications/depaoli2024thematic.markdown

 ---
 layout: publication
-title: Thematic Analysis With Large Language Models&#58; Does It Work With Languages Other Than English?
-A Targeted Test In Italian
+title: 'Thematic Analysis With Large Language Models: Does It Work With Languages Other Than English?
+A Targeted Test In Italian'
 authors: De Paoli Stefano
 conference: "Arxiv"
 year: 2024